 - When you are not happy with the way your life is progressing, analysing (observing) and finding what methodical improvements are needed, should be done.
 Usually it is a good idea, to form a list of suggestions (rules) and keep on modifying them after each such instance of analysis.

 - When doing a work - either thinking, or mentally revising something for identifying clues for forming hypothesis, identifying sub-problems, next observation space, a focus is needed.
-Diversion due to interruptions are not desirable.
-Typical diversions happen due to one of our five sensory organs (touch, smell, vision, sound, taste).
-Another major interrupt happens when we have urge to speak.
+Distractions due to interruptions are not desirable.
+Typical distractions happen due to one of our five sensory organs (touch, smell, vision, sound, taste).
+Another way, major interrupts happen when we have urge to speak.
 Usually, when you are speaking you cannot do mental revision and observation session.
 So avoid speaking when doing your research work.
 Also, periodically asking about what you must have been doing at that moment will try to bring the focus back on what you are trying to do.
+Basically there is an anchor problem/thought/observation to which attention need to be brought back whenever distraction is realized.